-Larry J. Long currently serves as Interim Director of Music & Organist at St. Paul's Episcopal Church in the Carroll Gardens neighborhood of Brooklyn.
+Larry J. Long currently serves as Director of Music & Organist at St. Paul's Episcopal Church in the Carroll Gardens neighborhood of Brooklyn.
 He previously served as Acting Music Director at the Episcopal Church of the Heavenly Rest in New York City from August 2021 into January 2022.
 He conducted the choir for the Chelsea Community Church annual Candlelight Carol Service from 2011 through 2022.
 From 2009 to 2020 he was the Organist & Choirmaster at the Episcopal Church of the Epiphany in Manhattan.

 He has also played and conducted at a number of churches in Manhattan, including St. Peter’s Lutheran Church, Holy Trinity Lutheran Church and Bach Vespers, St. James' Church (Episcopal), Grace Episcopal Church, the Church of St. Mary the Virgin, Holy Apostles Episcopal Church, St. John the Baptist & Holy Cross Catholic Church, St. Ignatius Catholic Church, and Park Avenue Christian Church.